frappe/helm/prepare-kubernetes/index.md

     - [kubernetes/nginx-ingress](https://kubernetes.github.io/ingress-nginx/deploy): Documentation examples are based on this ingress controller.

 2. **Certificate Management** is required to manage TLS/SSL Certificates, ACME, and Letsencrypt related management.
 Install any certificate management tool of your choice.
-    - [cert-manager.io](https://cert-manager.io/docs/installation/kubernetes/): Documentation to create ingress yamls is based on [cert-manager](https://cert-manager.io)
+    - [cert-manager.io](https://cert-manager.io/docs/installation/kubernetes/): Documentation to create ingress yamls is based on [cert-manager](https://cert-manager.io).
+You need to create [`ClusterIssuer`](https://cert-manager.io/docs/configuration/acme/#creating-a-basic-acme-issuer) named `letsencrypt-prod` after installation to start using cert-manager.
+Remember to use correct letsencrypt production server. e.g. `https://acme-v02.api.letsencrypt.org/directory`

 3. **MariaDB** can be installed on the Kubernetes cluster and shared across multiple ERPNext deployments.
 Refer to the [MariaDB Installation](mariadb) to install MariaDB Helm Chart on your Kubernetes cluster.
 After the completion of this step, note down the `mariadbHost`.
 It is the cluster hostname or the hostname provided by managed database provider.
 For HA installations, use Managed DB.